get-wrecked/medal-developers/gameapi.md

 - **Contextualize Gameplay**: Enhance clips with game state information like level or score.
 - **Capture Key Moments**: Trigger video captures during significant gameplay events.
-- **Monetize**: Encourage players to use your creator code for Medal Premium subscriptions.
 - **Boost Discoverability**: Link clips back to the game server or experience for easy access by viewers.

 This API is a powerful tool for enriching player experiences and increasing engagement with your game content.